trangiabach/Lung-Iris/README.md

 ### Dataset

-The dataset is synthesized from 3 Kaggle datasets comprising of pneumonia and normal chest X-ray images, consisting of 4048 training data points, 1040 validation data points and 614 testing data points.
+The dataset is synthesized from 3 Kaggle datasets comprising of pneumonia and normal chest X-ray images, consisting of more than 18000 training data points, 5000 validation data points and 614 testing data points.
 Types of pneumonia include viral, bacterial and COVID-19 pneumonia.
 The dataset was then preprocessed and augmented with random flips, zooms, sheers and rotations.
 An additional thresholding algorithm from OpenCV was also applied to hightlight important features in the chest X-rays.

 ### Model